w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

-**Presentational**: Introduce learners to resources that help them produce well-organized planning programs for accessibility that involves all team members, from managerial to technical staff members.
+**Presentational**: Introduce learners to resources that later help them produce well-organized planning programs for accessibility that involve all team members, from managerial to technical staff members.

 ##### Suggested activities